 Advocated for the Measure E transfer tax, passed by San Jose voters in 2020.
-This new real estate transfer tax (only on property worth $2 million or more) is bringing an additional ~$50 million every year to fund new housing and programs proven to end and prevent homelessness.
+This new real estate transfer tax (only on property worth $2 million or more) is bringing more than $50 million every year to fund new housing and programs proven to end and prevent homelessness.

 Educated our community on causes and solutions to homelessness.
 Housing Ready Communities workshop participants demonstrate a 44% increase in understanding of homelessness and supportive housing, and a 7% increase in support for new supportive housing in the participant’s neighborhood.

 See the Progress

 Since 2015, our supportive housing system has made significant progress developing new affordable housing throughout Santa Clara County, catalyzed by the passing of the Measure A affordable housing bond in 2016.
 This critical financing is targeted to create 4,800 new homes, with roughly 4,773 funded, under construction, or completed as of June 2022.